Self-Diagnosis and Self-Debiasing: A Proposal for Reducing Corpus-Based Bias in NLP: Related Work

 There is a large body of work illustrating that both static \citep[e.g.,][]{Mikolov2013,bojanowski2016enriching} and contextualized word embeddings \citep[e.g.,][]{peters2018deep,devlin2018bert} pretrained in a self-supervised fashion exhibit all kinds of unfair and discriminative biases \citep[][\emph{i.a.}]{NIPS2016_6228, Caliskan183,zhao-EtAl:2017:EMNLP20173,rudinger-etal-2018-gender, gonen-goldberg-2019-lipstick-pig,bordia-bowman-2019-identifying,sheng-etal-2019-woman,basta-etal-2019-evaluating,Nangia:2020} and are prone to generating toxic texts \citep{brown2020language,gehman-etal-2020-realtoxicityprompts,abid2021persistent}.

-For static word embeddings, various algorithms for debiasing have been proposed \citep{bolukbasi2016man,zhao2018learning,Ravfogel:2020,gonen-goldberg-2019-lipstick-pig}, many of them being based on predefined word lists or other external resources. \citet{kaneko2021dictionarybased} propose using dictionary definitions for debiasing, eliminating the need for predefined word lists.
+For static word embeddings, various algorithms for debiasing have been proposed \citep{NIPS2016_6228,zhao2018learning,Ravfogel:2020,gonen-goldberg-2019-lipstick-pig}, many of them being based on predefined word lists or other external resources. \citet{kaneko2021dictionarybased} propose using dictionary definitions for debiasing, eliminating the need for predefined word lists.

-For contextualized embeddings, similar methods to alleviate the issue of undesirable biases and toxicity have been proposed \citep{dev2020on-measuring,Nangia:2020,Nadeem:2020,kaneko2021debiasing}.
+For contextualized embeddings, similar methods to alleviate the issue of undesirable biases and toxicity have been proposed \citep{dev2020on-measuring,Nangia:2020,nadeem2020stereoset,krause2020gedi,liang20biasreduction,kaneko2021debiasing}.
 For text generation, \citet{gehman-etal-2020-realtoxicityprompts} propose domain-adaptive pretraining on non-toxic corpora as outlined by \citet{gururangan-etal-2020-dont} and consider plug and play language models \citep{dathathri2020Plug}.
 In contrast to our proposed approach, all of these ideas rely either on large sets of training examples or on external resources such as manually curated word lists.

-Our approach for performing self-diagnosis builds heavily on recent work that explores zero-shot learning using task descriptions \citep{radford2018language,puri2019zeroshot,schick2020exploiting}; our proposed self-debiasing algorithm bears some resemblance with that of \citet{schick2020fewshot}.
-It is also related to other recent work on controllable sequence generation using keywords \citep{he2020ctrlsum} and to prefix-constrained decoding \citep{knowles2016neural,wuebker-etal-2016-models,keskar2019ctrl}.
+Our approach for performing self-diagnosis builds heavily on recent work that explores zero-shot learning using task descriptions \citep{radford2018language,puri2019zeroshot,schick2020exploiting}.
+Our proposed self-debiasing algorithm bears some resemblance with prefix-constrained decoding used in interactive machine translation for completing partial translations \citep{knowles2016neural,wuebker-etal-2016-models}.
+It is also similar to prompt- or keyword-based approaches for controllable text generation \citep{keskar2019ctrl,schick2020fewshot,he2020ctrlsum} but these approaches (i) require either a customized pretraining objective or labeled training data, and (ii) use natural language prompts to inform a language model about the task to be solved or the topic to generate text about; in contrast, our target is to control the language model's \emph{behavior} irrespective of its actual task.